raysan5/raylib/src/external/glfw/README.md

  - [X11] Bugfix: `glfwFocusWindow` could terminate on older WMs or without a WM
  - [X11] Bugfix: Querying a disconnected monitor could segfault (#1602)
  - [X11] Bugfix: IME input of CJK was broken for "C" locale (#1587,#1636)
- - [X11] Bugfix: Termination would segfault if the IM had been destroyed
- - [X11] Bugfix: Any IM started after initialization would not be detected
  - [X11] Bugfix: Xlib errors caused by other parts of the application could be reported as GLFW errors
  - [X11] Bugfix: A handle race condition could cause a `BadWindow` error (#1633)